Faculty

 How does service learning differ from traditional community service projects or internships?

-Service learning is devoted to connecting coursework with real world service projects to enhance the effectiveness of the learning experience.
-Volunteerism provides service to the community, but does not offer opportunities to reflect upon the service.
-Internships are academically driven, making the community service the second priority.
+Service learning is devoted to connecting coursework with real-world service projects to enhance the effectiveness of the learning experience.
+Volunteerism provides service to the community, but it does not offer opportunities to reflect upon the service.
+Internships are academically driven, making community service a secondary priority.
 Service learning combines academic focus with community service and provides time for reflection, creating a fulfilling learning experience.

 Service learning can be integrated into most courses.
 The Academic Senate considers a course to be a service learning course if the community service component relates to the academic learning objectives of the course and is integrated with the academic content through reflection.